tock/libtock-rs/ufmt/README.md

 **This is a fork of the [ufmt](https://github.com/japaric/ufmt) crate.** We are currently evaluating whether `libtock-rs` should use `ufmt` for its debug formatting functionality.
-Because `ufmt` has unfixed bugs (and appears to be unmaintained), we have forked it here are making bugfixes.
+Because `ufmt` has unfixed bugs (and appears to be unmaintained), we have forked it here and are making bugfixes.

 This fork is temporary and will be removed when one of the following happens: